kckarnige/BloxRAT/README.md

 ### `format` (String):

-Sets what file format the returned image is. `jpeg` format is not supported for `avatar-bust` thumbnails.
+Sets what file format the returned image is. `jpeg` format is not supported for `bust` thumbnails.

 Options: `png` (default), `webp`, `jpeg`